Student Financial Services

 Make your payment or make acceptable payment arrangements

 - If you or a third party (including 529 plan payments) are paying your bill in full: Your payment must be received by 4 p.m. on the bill due date.
 The bill due date is not a post-mark due date.
-Your payment must be received by the due date.
 View payment addresses or detailed information about payment methods.
 If you are making your payment within 10 days of the due date, we strongly recommend you consider our electronic payment options.
+View third party billing for more information.

 - If your bill will be paid by financial aid: Your financial aid award must be finalized and accepted and you must have enough accepted financial aid to cover your full bill.
 Make sure your financial aid award is accepted and then e-mail Student Financial Services (firstname.lastname@example.org) before the bill due date to notify us that you have accepted sufficient aid to cover your bill.